david1312/nuxt-movie/README.md

 # Movie Info App Using Nuxt 3

+# URL

+This app is live! you can check on here : https://nuxt3-movie-app-dav13.netlify.app/

 # Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.